Employers and contractor’s obligations

 The Contractors’ Obligations and Liability Act protects against the shadow economy

-Source: The OSH Division at the Regional State Administrative Agency of Southern Finland
+Source: The Division of Health and Safety of the Regional State Administrative Agency for Southern Finland

 Compliance with the contractor’s obligation to check is monitored with inspections

-- made an agreement for work specified in the Act on the Contractor’s Obligations and Liability when Work is Contracted Out with an entrepreneur that has been prohibited from engaging in business operations pursuant to the Trading Prohibition Act (1059/1985) or with a company whose co-partner, board member, CEO or other comparable person has been prohibited from engaging in business operations; or
+2. the contractor has made an agreement for work specified in the Act on the Contractor’s Obligations and Liability when Work is Contracted Out with an entrepreneur that has been prohibited from engaging in business operations pursuant to the Business Prohibitions Act (1059/1985) or with a company whose co-partner, board member, CEO or other comparable person has been prohibited from engaging in business operations, or

-- has made an agreement of the type specified in the Act on the Contractor’s Obligations and Liability when Work is Contracted Out even though the contractor must have been aware that the other party to the contract does not intend to fulfil its statutory payment obligations as the contracting party and employer.
+3. the contractor has made an agreement of the type specified in the Act on the Contractor’s Obligations and Liability when Work is Contracted Out, even though the contractor must have been aware that the other party to the contract does not intend to fulfil his statutory payment obligations as the contracting party and employer

 Source: Finnish Centre for Pensions (ETK)